kheffah/metagenome_assignment/metagenomic_exercise.md

 4. Make a scatterplot of the proportion of the phyla Firmicutes and Bacteroides in each sample.
 5. (Optional).
 Install the R [leaflet](https://rstudio.github.io/leaflet/) package and experiment with making interactive maps of locations of different species using the latitude and longitude coords

-##Part IV BWA run against a commonly encountered bacterial genomes and qualitative analysis using IGV
+##Part IV BWA run against a commonly encountered bacterial genomes and perform qualitative analysis using IGV
 From the previous analysis you will see that *Pseudomonas stutzeri* and *Bacillus cereus* are commonly found on the NYC subway surfaces.
 Here we will go back and map the metogenome data directly on to refernce genomes of these species using the BWA software tool in order to understand the pattern of sequecne reads mapping against